 The rule of lenity should control for several reasons.
 To begin, applying Chevron, rather than lenity, undermines the principle that "'fair warning should be given to the world in language that the common world will understand, of what the law intends to do if a certain line is passed."
 United States v.
 Aguilar, 515 U.S. 593, 600 (1995) (quoting McBoyle v.
-United States, 283 U.S. 25, 27 (1931)).
+United States, 283 U.S. 25, 27 (1931)); see, e.g., Lanzetta v.
+New Jersey, 306 U.S. 451, 453 (1939) ("No one may be required at peril of life, liberty or property to speculate as to the meaning of penal statutes.
+All are entitled to be informed as to what the State commands or forbids.").
 As Judge Sutton has observed, "[I]f agencies are free to ignore the rule of lenity, the state could make an act a crime in a remote statement issued by an administrative agency.
 The agency's pronouncement need not even come in a notice-and-comment rule.
 All kinds of administrative documents, ranging from manuals to opinion letters, sometimes receive Chevron deference."
 Carter v.
 Welles-Bowen Realty, Inc., 736 F.3d 722, 731-32 (6th Cir.
-2013) (Sutton, J., concurring).
+2013) (Sutton, J., concurring); see, e.g., Aposhian v.
+Wilkinson, No. 19-4036, slip op. at 22 (10th Cir.
+Mar.
+5, 2021) (Tymkovich, C.J., joined by Hartz, Holmes, Eid, and Carson, JJ., dissenting from denial of rehearing en banc) ("The government expects an uncommon level of acuity from average citizens to know that they must conform their conduct not to the statutory language, but to the interpretive gap-filling of an agency which may or may not be upheld by a court.").
 The presumption that citizens know the law is already strained in a world chock-full of crimes; it will lose all contact with reality if extended to the emanations of federal agencies.